 Although I have the capability to represent publicly held companies in select areas and do so, most of my clients are privately held.
 My extensive experience dealing with the tax issues facing privately held companies enables me to offer my clients a unique advantage.
-In fact, I have participated in the drafting of legislation adopted by the Ohio General Assembly concerning the taxation of owners of private companies including the Ohio statute that created limited liability companies.
+In fact, I have participated in the drafting of legislation adopted by the Ohio General Assembly concerning the taxation of owners of private companies, including the Ohio statute that created limited liability companies.

-My clients deserve and demand prompt and efficient services, and so I focus on exceeding my clients’ expectations for the quality and efficiency of my services, and my responsiveness to my clients’ needs.
+My clients deserve and demand prompt and efficient services, so I focus on exceeding my clients’ expectations for the quality and efficiency of my services, and my responsiveness to my clients’ needs.

 - Serves on the committee that monitors and proposes amendments to the Ohio Limited Liability Company Act